hl748/Template-Engine/README.md

 # Template-Engine

 ## Project
-Application creates templates for specific employee types and displays on browser.
+Application creates templates for specific employee types and displays on the browser.